kriserickson/aging-coder/src/posts/2025-11-30-looking-at-react-native-in-2025.md

 featured: true
 ---

-Back in 2015 and 2018 I wrote a small trilogy of posts about NativeScript, React Native, and what I dubbed the “MobileNativeJavaScript” (MNJS) movement – basically, using JavaScript to build native mobile apps (a term that to my never ending chagrin never took off).
+Back in 2015 and 2018 I wrote a small trilogy of posts about NativeScript, React Native, and what I dubbed the "MobileNativeJavaScript" (MNJS) movement.
+Basically, using JavaScript to build native mobile apps (a term that to my never ending chagrin never took off).
 At the time I was mostly skeptical: the tooling was fragile, the UI story was awkward, and every framework demo seemed carefully cropped to avoid anything that looked like a real app.

 Nearly a decade later, I’ve gone back to React Native for a fresh project built on the current 0.82.1 version, and the experience was vastly different.
 Before I talk about today, it’s worth quickly recapping where I left things.